-- 1. The provider shall give written notice to the beneficiary, a family member and/or the responsible representative, if known, and the support coordinator at least 30 calendar days prior to the transfer or the discharge; - 2.
+- 1. Provider shall give written notice to the beneficiary, a family member and/or the responsible representative, if known, and the support coordinator at least 30 calendar days prior to the transfer or the discharge; - 2.
 Written notice shall be made via certified mail, return receipt requested and shall be in a language and manner that the beneficiary understands; - 3.
-A copy of the written discharge/transfer notice shall be put in the beneficiary's record; and - 4.
+Copy of the written discharge/transfer notice shall be put in the beneficiary's record; and - 4.
 When the safety or health of beneficiaries or provider staff is endangered, written notice shall be given as soon as possible before the transfer or discharge: - a.
-The written notice shall include the following:

-i.A reason for the transfer or discharge;

-ii.
-The effective date of the transfer or discharge;

-iii.An explanation of a beneficiary's right to personal and/or third party representation at all stages of the transfer or discharge process;
+Written notice shall include the following: - i.
+Reason for the transfer or discharge; - ii.
+Effective date of the transfer or discharge; - iii.
+Explanation of a beneficiary's right to personal and/or third party representation at all stages of the transfer or discharge process; - iv.
+Contact information for the Advocacy Center; - v.
+Names of provider personnel available to assist the beneficiary and family in decision making and transfer arrangements; - vi.
+Date, time, and place for the discharge planning conference;

-CHAPTER 9: ADULT DAY HEALTH CARE WAIVERSECTION 9.5: PROVIDER REQUIREMENTSPAGE(S) 10
+CHAPTER 9: ADULT DAY HEALTH CARE WAIVER SECTION 9.5: PROVIDER REOUIREMENTS

-- iv.Contact information for the Advocacy Center; - v.Names of provider personnel available to assist the beneficiary and family in decision making and transfer arrangements; - vi.The date, time, and place for the discharge planning conference; - vii.A statement regarding the beneficiary's appeal rights; - viii.The name of the director, current address and telephone number of the Division of Administrative Law; and - ix.A statement regarding the beneficiary's right to remain with the provider and not be transferred or discharged if an appeal is timely filed.
+- Statement regarding the beneficiary's appeal rights; vii. - viii.
+Name of the director, current address and telephone number of the Division of Administrative Law (DAL): and - ix.
+Statement regarding the beneficiary's right to remain with the provider and not be transferred or discharged if an appeal is timely filed.